|Scientific Name||Tragelaphus Strepsiceros|

 KuduThe kudu is a sub-species of antelope that is found inhabiting mixed shrub woodland, and savanna plains in eastern and southern Africa.
 The kudu relies heavily on close, dense thickets in which the kudu can escape to and hide when it feels threatened.

 There are two species of kudu in Africa which are the Lesser kudu and the Greater kudu.
 Both kudu species are closely related and look very similar in appearance but there are a few distinctive ways that the lesser kudu and the greater kudu can be distinguished from one another.
-The lesser kudu has ten white stripes which run vertically down the lesser kudu's body where the greater kudu can have anyway between 4 and 12 stripes.
+The lesser kudu has ten white stripes which run vertically down the lesser kudu's body where the greater kudu can have anywhere between 4 and 12 stripes.
 The greater kudu is also generally bigger than the lesser kudu

 Kudus are herbivorous animals and therefore have a completely vegetarian diet.
 Kudus forage in woodland and around thickets of shrubs nibbling on leaves from the trees and bushes.
 Kudus also eat other varieties of plant life such as herbs, flowers, berries and fallen fruits.